schmoaaaaah/yt-dlp-stash/README.md

 #### when
 You might need to change `after_video` to `playlist` if you are downloading a playlist.
 I haven't tested this yet.

+#### legacy
+The legacy version of the postprocessor uses data directly from yt-dlp.
+The new version uses Stash's GraphQL to scrape the URL after import.
+(Note: you must install any [CommunityScrapers](https://github.com/stashapp/CommunityScrapers) you plan to use within Stash first for this to work properly)

 ## Development